University campus near Conway, South Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Best Associate's Cybersecurity Degree Programs in Conway, South Carolina
+In-depth Cybersecurity program profiles in Conway, South Carolina

 Horry-Georgetown's cybersecurity program builds your skills in a region experiencing rapid growth in tech and hospitality-sector IT needs.
 You'll earn industry certifications while completing your associate degree, making you job-ready in network defense and system administration before you even consider transferring.
 The program pairs classroom instruction with internship opportunities at local businesses, giving you real networking connections and resume-building experience.
 Graduates typically move into help desk, junior admin, or junior analyst roles at regional employers, with clear pathways to four-year degrees at USC or Clemson if you want to continue.
 The Myrtle Beach and Georgetown area job market is active and growing for mid-level IT and cybersecurity talent.